RovisLab/ROS-Nodes/darknet_ros/darknet_ros/ReadMe.md

 	x_screen=((xmax-xmin)/2)+xmin;
 	y_screen=((ymax-ymin)/2)+ymin;

+## How to get better FPS:
+In yolo_network_config/cfg/yolov2-tiny.cfg change the following properties to lower numbers like:

+    width=288
+    height=288

 ## How to run it:

 If you want to run fast but with not so good detection use: